rundef/poker-odds-calculator/README.md

 Calculate preflop odds: **NOT IMPLEMENTED YET**

-Calculate postflop odds:
+Postflop odds

-example: we want to knows the odds of a player holding the J♢ and the Q♢ against a player with the J♥ and the J♤ on a 7♢9♢T♤ board
+*example: we want to knows the odds of a player holding the J♢ and the Q♢ against a player with the J♥ and the J♤ on a 7♢9♢T♤ board*
 ```
 java -jar build/libs/poker-equity-calculator.jar -b 7d9dTs JhJs JdQd
 ```